 "I told her that I'm a follower of Jesus Christ who spent most of his time with people to carry out his ministry.
 Jesus is my inspiration and role model," she says.

 [Philip Mathew is a journalist based in Bangalore, southern India.
-He edits Asia Pacific Ecumenical News and writes for Matters India, a news portal that focuses on religious and social issues.]
+He edits Asia Pacific Ecumenical News and is a correspondent for of Matters India, a news portal that collaborates with GSR and focuses on religious and social issues.]

 Like what you're reading?
 Sign up for GSR e-newsletters!